Nzam

-In summary, it can be deduced from the last paragraph above that it is wrong to affirm that Nzam is Igala. in fact, as submitted by the writer, most villages in Nzam never trace their origin from Igala. additionally, the culture and tradition of Nzam never depict the Igala. that you learnt a language for a purpose never make you the owner of such language.

 Origin

 The Igbo people of Nzam are said to be descendants of aboriginal Igbos, as well as those from neighboring communities.

 History also has it that the land in which the town was located was initially occupied by other aboriginal Igbos, whom migrant Igbos grew to outnumber.
 Some later re-emerged to join other native Igbos to repossess the town.

 The town's new monarch is Igwe Charles Enemali igwelo (IGWE OJOTULE) following the death of Igwe John Nwachukwu Ogugua (IDE NZAM) Igwelo Charles was elected in 2021, after burial of late Igwe Johh nwachukwu oguagua 3-year period as the customs and tradition demands.